Easy Hikes in Vancouver

 Named for the decommissioned Port Atkinson Lighthouse, the trails in this beautiful coastal park take your through old growth forest and to some beautiful lookouts along the shoreline.

-You can go straight out to the lighthouse on the most direct and well-trodden route (the Beacon Lane Trail), or you can take a longer, circular route that offers more time in the forest or along the shoreline.
+You can go straight out to the lighthouse on the most direct and well-trodden route (the Beacon Lane Trail).
+Alternatively, you can take a longer, circular route that offers more time in the forest or along the shoreline.

 Distance: 1-6km (route dependent)